AnChii33/NCrypt/README.md

 1. **Launch the Encryptor:**
    - Open the Encryptor tool.
    - Select the text file to encrypt.
-   - Enter the desired number of encryption layers.
+   - Enter the desired number of cihphering iterations.
    - Click **Submit**.
 2. **Encryption Process:**
    - The file’s content is encrypted.